AppliedMachineLearning-Lab/AppliedMachineLearning-Lab.github.io/teaching/theses/index.md

 - **Design and Evaluation of AI-Assisted Clinical Decision Support Systems for Rare Disease Diagnosis**
 - **Robust Information Extraction from Noisy Clinical Documents: Combining OCR and Language Models**

+#### Lorenz Sparrenberg
+- Currently at capacity: not taking on new thesis students at the moment.